devfalafel/linux-vps-utilities/README.md

 # linux-vps-utilities

-This repository contains different utilities for a Linux Virtual Private Server (VPS) Which can be rented from https://www.nfoservers.com/
+This repository contains different utilities for a Linux Virtual Private Server (VPS) which can be rented from https://www.nfoservers.com/

 Distro: Ubuntu 22.04-LTS x64
 OS: Linux machine